 Mr. Ross has represented clients under investigation by the antitrust authorities in conduct (non-merger) matters.
 These investigations have included:

-- Represented game manufacturer in an investigation by a state attorney general into alleged agreement among game companies not to hire employees from each other.
+- Represented game manufacturer in an investigation by a state attorney general into an alleged agreement among game companies not to hire employees from each other.

 - Represented a regional health care system investigated by the FTC for allegedly dominating the provision of primary care in multiple markets.